pavitranew/session-3/readme.md

 Run with `$ node app.js`

-Note and test the routing above.
+Note and test the `watchlist` route above.

-Note that console.log is now using the terminal, _not_ the browser's.
+Note that console.log is now using the terminal, _not_ the browser's console.

 Note the [get](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) verb used in our [basic express route](https://expressjs.com/en/starter/basic-routing.html).

 Common web-development tasks are not directly supported by Node.
-If you want to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE, etc.), separately handle requests at different URL paths ("routes"), serve static files, or use templates to dynamically create the response, then you will need to write the code yourself, or use ExpressJS.
+If you want to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE, etc.), separately handle requests at different URL paths ("routes"), serve static files, or use templates to dynamically create the response, you will need to write the code yourself.
+Or simply use ExpressJS.

 Add a second route that includes a variable: